 Husl$core: $$$

-Commissions & fees: 3% and $400 from the first booking
+Commissions & fees: 3%, plus $400 from the first booking

 Where: Select cities worldwide

 Requirements: Homeowners apply to list with a link to another site where their home is listed for rent.
-The site checks out the listing and will notify you if your house qualifies.
+The site checks out the listing and will notify you if your house qualifies

-Plum Guide is a high-end property rental service that differentiates itself from Airbnb by offering only expensive, screened listings.
 Unlike Airbnb or VRBO, homeowners do not create the listings themselves.
 They apply to list their homes and then a member of Plum Guide’s staff contacts the homeowner to determine whether the home meets the site’s standards.

 If it does, Plum Guide will fill out the listing, taking the photographs and writing the copy.
 It also has a unique fee structure that proposes to charge just 3% on bookings, plus a one-time $400 fee that pays for the staff to write up your listing.
-The site’s fees to consumers are folded into the listing price, so there are no surprises.

 Positives